Sign up for a Circle Account

 Crypto startups operating blockchain protocols that involve multi-dimensional payments require payment rails that can handle these types of payments.
 Traditional payment providers are typically not able to handle microtransactions and automated payouts.

 Fortunately, for startups running decentralized protocols, USDC - combined with Circle’s products - allows for multi-sided payouts globally.
-Circle products can be easily integrated into blockchain applications to enable smart contract-powered, automated payments and microtransactions to support a vast array of payout scenarios.
-Additionally, Circle products can also be leveraged to process traditional currency payouts in the form of international wire transfers in 80+ currencies and ACH payments domestically in the U.S.
+Circle products can be easily integrated into blockchain applications to enable smart contract-powered, automated payments and microtransactions to support a variety of payout scenarios.

 On and off-ramps also play an essential role for companies dealing in cryptocurrency.
 Whether it is accepting customer payments, managing treasury operations, or making B2B payments, crypto companies need a payments infrastructure that supports both traditional and crypto payments.
 For that, on and off-ramps are required to be able to move in and out of crypto.